unibz-core/Scior/documentation/OntCatOWL-ImplementedRules.md

   - Code: nrs_ns_r
 - **Reason:** Phases always occur in phase partitions.
 - **Behavior:**
-  - Complete & Automatic: If can be a `gufo:Role`, set as `gufo:Role`.
-If cannot, report incompleteness.
-  - Complete & Interactive: If can be a `gufo:Role`, set as `gufo:Role`.
+  - Complete (Automatic or Interactive): If can be a `gufo:Role`, set as `gufo:Role`.
 If cannot, report incompleteness.
   - Incomplete & Automatic: Report incompleteness.
   - Incomplete & Interactive: Ask the user if she/he should be set to `gufo:Role`.
 If not, report incompleteness.